salbalkus/CausalTables.jl/paper/paper.md

 structure, coupled with causal structure about the data-generating process.
 Calling convenience functions on this object allows users to perform data processing tasks common in causal inference.
-For instance, the `responseparents` function can be used to select only variables upstream from the response.
+For instance, the `parents` function can be used to select only variables denoted as causes of another given variable.

 :::: {.cell execution_count="1"}
 ``` {.julia .cell-code}